 What did this research involve?

-We originally aimed to interview approximately 15 First Contact Practitioners and approximately 15 people living with MSK pain, working in the practices listed above, or who wish to.
+We originally aimed to interview approximately 15 First Contact Practitioners and approximately 15 people living with MSK pain, either working in the practices listed above, or who wish to do so.

 Our aim in these interviews, therefore, was to explore First Contact Practitioners’ views of barriers and enablers to supporting people living with musculoskeletal pain to have sustainable working lives, when they are self-employed, work in precarious jobs or have portfolio working patterns like freelance or contract work.
 Interviews were semi-structured, following seven standardised questions, but allowing for additional points to be explored and the questions adapted according to the flow of each conversation.